-Situated in Castilla y Leon just a couple of hours away from Madrid, Salamanca is a magical city bursting with character, both modern and historic.
+Situated in Castilla y León just a couple of hours away from Madrid, Salamanca is a magical city bursting with character, both modern and historic.
 It’s a joy to wander the cobbled streets and take in the sandstone buildings, often with intricate carvings.
-With an area of less than fifteen square miles, it’s a cosy city and very easy to explore.
+In fact – Salamanca is actually known as La Dorada (the golden one) due to the sunlight hitting the sandy-coloured buildings.
 I have been lucky to spend two separate weeks there, both times staying with a friend at a lovely host’s house and attending lessons at the ISLA language school, and I’d go back in a heartbeat.
 In this post I’ve vaguely outlined a 3-day itinerary as an example of how you could spend your time here, and be sure to scroll down the page for more information on each attraction!

 Getting there + getting around